hankbao/libreboot/docs/archive_old.md

         -   see coreboot/util/cbfstool/rmodule.c and then the patched version in resources/cbfstool/patch/rmodule.c
-        -   see coreboot/src/include/rmodule-defs.h and the rule in
-            \'build\' for including this in
+        -   see coreboot/src/include/rmodule-defs.h and the rule in 'build' for including this in ../libreboot\_bin/cbfstool\_standalone
-            ../libreboot\_bin/cbfstool\_standalone
-    -   Added instructions to \'build\' script for applying this patch to the cbfstool\_standalone source in libreboot\_bin
+    -   Added instructions to 'build' script for applying this patch to the cbfstool\_standalone source in libreboot\_bin
-    -   Added instructions to \'build\' script for then re-compiling cbfstool\_standalone in libreboot\_bin after applying the patch
+    -   Added instructions to 'build' script for then re-compiling cbfstool\_standalone in libreboot\_bin after applying the patch
-    -   Added a \'builddeps-cbfstool\' script (in src, but only used in bin and put in bin by \'build\') that compiles cbfstool\_standalone in libreboot\_bin (make), moves the cbfstool and rmodtool binaries into libreboot\_bin/ and then does \'make clean\' in libreboot\_bin/cbfstool\_standalone
+    -   Added a 'builddeps-cbfstool' script (in src, but only used in bin and put in bin by 'build') that compiles cbfstool\_standalone in libreboot\_bin (make), moves the cbfstool and rmodtool binaries into libreboot\_bin/ and then does 'make clean' in libreboot\_bin/cbfstool\_standalone
-    -   Updated the \'build\' script to put \'builddeps-cbfstool\' in libreboot\_bin
+    -   Updated the 'build' script to put 'builddeps-cbfstool' in libreboot\_bin
-    -   Updated the \'build\' script in the cbfstool (standalone) part to accomodate the above.
+    -   Updated the 'build' script in the cbfstool (standalone) part to accomodate the above.
     -   Documentation: added notes about cbfstool (standalone) in libreboot\_bin
 -   Documentation: made docs/gnulinux/grub\_cbfs.html slightly easier to follow.
--   Annotate the \'build\*\' scripts with \'echo\' commands, to help the user understand what it actually happening during the build process.
+-   Annotate the 'build\*' scripts with 'echo' commands, to help the user understand what it actually happening during the build process.
--   Documentation: added information about how \'dmidecode\' data was put in the coreboot configs
+-   Documentation: added information about how 'dmidecode' data was put in the coreboot configs
-    -   Documentation: In fact, document how the \'config\' files in resources/libreboot/config/ were created
+    -   Documentation: In fact, document how the 'config' files in resources/libreboot/config/ were created
 -   Documentation: Added information about which ThinkPad T60s are supported, and which are not.
--   Documentation: added information about LCD inverters (for upgrading the LCD panel on a T60 14.1\' XGA or 15.1\' XGA)
+-   Documentation: added information about LCD inverters (for upgrading the LCD panel on a T60 14.1' XGA or 15.1' XGA)
-    -   it\'s FRU P/N 41W1478 (on T60 14.1\") so this was added to the
+    -   it's FRU P/N 41W1478 (on T60 14.1") so this was added to the
         docs.
-    -   it\'s P/N 42T0078 FRU 42T0079 or P/N 41W1338 (on T60 15.1\") so
+    -   it's P/N 42T0078 FRU 42T0079 or P/N 41W1338 (on T60 15.1") so
         this was added to the docs.
 -   Documentation: added information about names of LCD panels for T60 to the relevant parts of the documentation.